 On the other end of the spectrum are small mobile devices, which often use slower wireless internet connections.
 Since more and more people are accessing the internet with these small devices using slower internet speed, it’s important to also provide smaller image files that will load quicker.
 There’s no need to load a huge 1600px image on a screen that’s only 320px wide!
 Responsive images solve this problem because the browser will be able to load a small version of the image file rather than the big version, thus saving valuable bandwidth and loading time.

-In short, responsive images allow your website to cater simultaneously to both large and small screens, rather than needing to compromise on either.
+In short, responsive images allow your website to cater simultaneously to both large and small screens, and low and high resolution screens, without any compromises.

 To see responsive images in action, I’ve provided an example below along with a normal image to compare.
 To fully appreciate the responsive image, you really should view those photos on a larger retina screen such as an iPad or retina iMac or MacBook.
 On a normal monitor you won’t see any difference, while on a retina screen you can really see the difference in sharpness.

-What’s happening in this case with the responsive image is that there’s actually four different sized jpg files at 600, 900, 1200, and 1800 pixel widths.
-In the code we’re telling the browser that there’s these four images available and what sizes they are, and the browser is automatically choosing the best one based on the screen resolution and browser size.
+What’s happening in this case with the responsive image is that there’s actually a set of different sized jpg files including sizes of 480, 640, 960, and 1920 pixel widths.
+In the code we’re telling the browser that there’s these multiple images available and what sizes they are, and the browser is automatically choosing the best one based on the screen resolution and browser size.
 It only chooses the one that’s as big as it needs, thus saving bandwidth for smaller devices resulting in faster loading times.
 For high res retina screens the browser knows it needs to load one of the larger images to display sharper.

 Note that if your website is an older non-responsive website (meaning the content doesn’t scale to fit smaller screens/browsers) we will need to upgrade your site to the responsive Version 5 in order to utilize the responsive images feature.
 I highly recommend this, since more and more people are using the internet on phones and other mobile devices, so it’s becoming more important to have a responsive, mobile-friendly website.